 Many of today’s hottest technology companies, both large and small, are increasingly using the concept of the minimum viable product (MVP) as way to iteratively learn about their customers and develop their product ideas.
-By focusing on an integral set of core functionality and corresponding features for product development, these companies can efficiently launch and build on new products.
+This two-part series, looks into the product design process of Dropbox’s Carousel.

 Part 1 covered the core user, their needs and Dropbox’s business needs, and broke down existing photo and video apps.
 This second part is about Carousel’s primary requirements, the end product, its performance and key learnings since the launch.

 In a previous article, I discussed using POP to create sketch-based clickthrough prototypes in participatory design exercises.
 These prototypes capture well the flow and overall layout of early design alternatives.

 The same piece briefly mentioned another category of clickthrough prototypes: widget-based mockups that are designed on the target device and that expand on sketches by introducing user interface (UI) details and increased visual fidelity.
 These prototypes can be used to pitch ideas to clients, document interactions and even test usability.
 In this article, I will teach you how to use the iPad app Blueprint to put together such prototypes in the form of concept demos, which help to manage a client’s expectations when you are aligning your visions of a product.

 Today Smashing Magazine turns eight years old.
 Eight years is a long time on the web, yet for us it really doesn't feel like a long journey at all.
 Things have changed, evolved and moved on, and we gratefully take on new challenges one at a time.
 To mark this special little day, we’d love to share a few things that we’ve learned over the last year about the performance challenges of this very website and about the work we’ve done recently.
 If you want to craft a fast responsive website, you might find a few interesting nuggets worth considering. – Ed.